 “Not at all,” he answered.
 “If those people are too dumb to circumvent the line, that’s their problem.”
 I don’t think he used the word “circumvent” but that was the idea.

 I didn’t point out that I thought he was morally retarded.At last, an explanation of those people who cut into the border lineups.Click To Tweet

-I did some more research to figure out what was going on here.
+I did some research to figure out what was going on here.
 According to a guy named Lawrence Kohlberg, there are six levels of morality.
 If everything goes well, as you grow up, you will move up the ladder, hopefully, to the highest level, but for one reason or another, people can get stuck.

-The first level is called “Obedience and Punishment” where people will simply obey the rules because you could be punished if you don’t.
+- The first level is called “Obedience and Punishment” where people will simply obey the rules because you could be punished if you don’t.

-The next level of morality is based on “Interpersonal Relationships.”
+- The next level of morality is based on “Interpersonal Relationships.”
 Here one is concerned with living up to social expectations and roles.

-The fifth level is “Social Contract and Individual Rights.”
+- The fifth level is “Social Contract and Individual Rights.”
 At this stage moral questions are less black and white because there is an understanding of differing moral values and opinions.
 And rules and laws ought to be negotiated with others in society.

-Everyone in the line also wishes, out of self interest, that they were further to the front.
+Everyone in the line also wishes, out of self-interest, that they were further to the front.
 They just resist it.
-At level three, our subject would be taking into consideration how his behaviour would influence his relationship to others.
+At level three, our subject would be taking into consideration how his behaviour would influence his relationship with others.
 On the one hand, this appears to have no effect on his behaviour because there are a lot of people who are really unhappy with him, and who would never allow him to date their daughters.
 But perhaps he has achieved this level; I don’t know if he would cut in front of his mother, for instance, because she might get mad and stop making his lunches and ironing his shirts.

 My diagnosis is that people who cut in lines at the border (and at the slide on your elementary school playground) are stuck in the second stage of moral development.
-And that’s probably fine if you are six years old.